lu-tar/blog/content/posts/wifi_channel.md

 - A RF channel is a **shared** medium because, unlike IEEE 802.3 Ethernet which is protected from the outside, there is no "a shielded twisted pair" over the air and interferers and ground noise are variables to be strongly taken into consideration.
 - A RF channel is a **layer 1 domain** because it sits alongside 802.3 in the bottom of the ISO-OSI pile.
 - A Wi-Fi RF channel uses **bandwidth** of 20 MHz for OFDM-based transmissions and 22 MHz for DSSS-based, but we can bond channel together and double the bandwidth up to 160 MHz.
 20, 40, 80 and 160 MHz are the wireless enterprise standards but some technologies can use 1 (like Bluetooth), 5 or 10 MHz bandwidth.
-- The **center frequency** of a RF channel is the peak frequency where most of the information are transmitted and isolated from other channels.
-2.4 GHz and 5 GHz are the main portion of the spectrum used by the enterprise wireless vendors.
+- The **center frequency** of a RF channel is the peak frequency where most of the information are transmitted.

 This definition can surely be expanded according to your background but for a networking engineer with a mixed knowledge of routing and switching and wireless is a good starting point because it encapsulates all the core variables.